pbinkley/microcopying_1940/index.markdown

-will be filmed or photostated or reproduced in some way and an exchange arrangement can take place simply with our library here in the Library of Congress, not to speak of the other large Chinese libraries in Cambridge and those which are <span style="page" id="page179">[p.179]</span> building up now at Chicago and Columbia.
+will be filmed or photostated or reproduced in some way and an exchange arrangement can take place simply with our library here in the Library of Congress, not to speak of the other large Chinese libraries in Cambridge and those which are <span class="page" id="page179">[p.179]</span> building up now at Chicago and Columbia.
 Many hundreds of rare items, unknown even to Chinese cataloguers, have slipped into this country in the last fifteen or twenty years and are coming in day by day, so starting an exchange arrangement